ruby-amqp/rubybunny.info/articles/concurrency.md

 Channels **must not** be shared between threads.
-When client publishes a message, at least 2 (typically 3) frames are send on the wire:
+When client publishes a message, at least 2 (typically 3) frames are sent on the wire:

  * AMQP 0.9.1 method, `basic.publish`
  * Message metadata